 Through my love of dressmaking, I was able to meet many excellent producers of authentic ghana textiles and learn a deep appreciation for the quality of their work.
 The vibrant colours and quality of authentic West African textiles is something that is recognised on a global scale.
 It breaks my heart to see over recent years how counterfeiting has created an existential threat for this industry.

 I was always taught to find the best textiles I could afford, make my clothes from it and then expect those clothes to last for a long time.
 I’ve never viewed what I wear as a consumable “throw” away item.
-This mindset is very important.
-It means I carefully consider design, durability, provenance and impact on community in all the purchase decisions I make.
 When I make something, I consider how easy it will be to mix and match with my existing items to create variety and prolong the useful life of what I have.

 Typically the items I wear will last me for ten years or even more.
 I have a small secret stash of authentic ghana textiles that I can go to when I really need a change or if I need something specific for a special occasion.